Node.js CV template TypeScript backend focus Express / NestJS

 4

-List the tools, platforms, and engineering practices that genuinely support the node.js developer roles you want rather than every technology you have touched.
+List the languages, frameworks, databases, and cloud tools that match the role you want instead of every technology you have touched.

 5

-Use standard headings and concise bullets so the technical detail stays readable and ATS-friendly.
+Use standard headings and concise bullets so the technical detail stays readable for both engineering leads and non-technical reviewers.

 Recommended skills